 ........In any event once you set your feet out of your car (bus, taxi, Vespa) you may be at any given moment, presented with the opportunity of running into someone, who may directly or indirectly have the power to get you hired......... or the "other"........
 You know what I mean??..........Confessions:

-I went to an interview once and asked the lady at the front office for help (I forgotten the lady's name who was to interview me), yes people I am a professional at work or rather looking for work.....So I say to the lady at the front office who was looking directly at my face as though the very secrets of the universe were hidden there:
+I went to an interview once and asked the lady at the front office for help (I had forgotten the lady's name who was to interview me).....So I say to the lady at the front office, who was looking directly at my face as though the very secrets of the universe were hidden there:

 Her: Excuse me what was the name?

-Me: clearing my throat and flicking my hair: "Stroodlehound", I said firmly.
+Me: clearing my throat and flicking my hair: "Statepaloon", I said firmly.

 Well let's get back to my little story........